wazo-platform/wazo-doc/source/administration/directories/csv_web_service.rst

 Note that the CSV returned by the Web service is not further processed.

-To use SSL connection, a manual configuration need to be done.
+Manual configuration needs to be done to use a secure (SSL) connection.
 See :ref:`dird-backend-csv_ws` for more details.

 Available fields